microsoftgraph/microsoft-graph-docs-contrib/concepts/custom-security-attributes-examples.md

 ---
-title: "Examples: Assign, update, list, or remove custom security attributes using the Microsoft Graph API (preview)"
+title: "Examples: Assign, update, list, or remove custom security attribute assignments using the Microsoft Graph API (preview)"
-description: "Learn how to assign, update, or remove custom security attributes for users and applications (service principals) using the Microsoft Graph API."
+description: "Learn how to assign, update, list, or remove custom security attribute assignments for users and applications (service principals) using the Microsoft Graph API."
 author: "rolyon"
 ms.author: rolyon
 ms.reviewer: rolyon